usb-c/STUSB4500/README.md

 The NVM programming is done through I2C. <br/>
 You can program the chip during manufacturing with any standard programming tool, as long as the tool has access to the I2C interface.

-Note that STSW-STUSB003 Software Library is only used to manage the standard registers of STUSB4500, but not the NVM registers block.  <br/>
-If you want to program the NVM memory, it is needed to use the STUSB_NVM_Library project.  <br/>
-You can request the NVM Library by contacting the manufacturer online support : https://my.st.com/ols

 Here are the steps to program the NVM memory: